rosbashlab/Comparison-of-TRIBE-and-STAMP/README.md

 5) Editing sites consistent between two replicates were identified using bedtools in the following shell scripts:
     a. editing_site_overlap_TRIBE.sh
     b. editing_site_closest_STAMP.sh

+6) Editing sites identified with greater than 1% editing in enzyme only controls were removed using bedtools and additional output files with coordinates expanded by different amounts were generated.
+    a. subtract_slop_enzyme_only_sites_dm6.sh
+    b. substract_slop_enzyme_only_sites_hg38.sh